OF THE UNITARIAN CHURCH IN CHARLESTON

 The Unitarian Church in Charleston, South Carolina is a religious organization created in perpetuity by the act of the General Assembly of the State of South Carolina.
 The Unitarian Church in Charleston is a member of the Unitarian Universalist Association.

-In harmony with the Constitution of the Unitarian Universalist Association of which this Church is a member, and which has long maintained the tradition of Liberal Christianity and Free Religion, our spirit and purpose is expressed in our covenant, ‘We unite in fellowship to seek the truth and to serve mankind’.
+In harmony with the Constitution of the Unitarian Universalist Association of which this Church is a member, and which has long maintained the tradition of Liberal Christianity and Free Religion, our spirit and purpose is expressed in our historical covenant, ‘We unite in fellowship to seek the truth and to serve mankind;” and in our mission: “Building a welcoming home for spiritual freedom that enriches our lives and serves our world.”

-Congregation - The Congregation shall be composed of all Church members including the Corporate members.
+Congregation - The Congregation shall be composed of all Church members.

 Responsibilities of Membership -